 At the counter of Tacos Apson, a cinder-block building across from Pueblo High School on South 12th Avenue with a sign showing an electric guitar inside a taco, the costilla de res almost seems like the subject of a bet.
 This isn’t the most adventurous taco on the grilled-meat dominated menu; in fact, if you’re a vegetarian, you’re better off not Googling the huevo becerro criadillas listed.
 The costilla de res is a bold statement of a dish.
 One beef rib, Flintstone-ian in nature, grilled to a light char, bone-in, placed on top of two tortillas.

 How did we get here?
 Not just to a humble temple to flame-kissed beef, but to the taco?
-When Tucson was selected as the first UNESCO City of Gastronomy in the United States, the taco wasn’t specifically mentioned in the application, but the wide variety of menu items in this city where something’s wrapped or atop a tortilla is so vast – served at both the must luxurious resort and on a card table aside a food truck – there’s definitely a long-standing connection between Tucson and the taco.
+When Tucson was selected as the first UNESCO City of Gastronomy in the United States, the taco wasn’t specifically mentioned in the application, but the wide variety of menu items in this city where something’s wrapped or atop a tortilla is so vast – served at both the most luxurious resort and on a card table aside a food truck – there’s definitely a long-standing connection between Tucson and the taco.

 There’s no particular story detailing when the first taco popped up in Tucson and frankly, there isn’t a definitive origin story for the dish at all.
-Jeffrey M. Pilcher, a professor at the University of Minnesota and the author of Planet Taco: A Global History of Mexican Food (Oxford University Press), believes the taco might date from 18th century silver mines in Mexico.
+Jeffrey M. Pilcher, a professor at the University of Minnesota and the author of Planet Taco: A Global History of Mexican Food (Oxford University Press), believes the taco might date from 18th-century silver mines in Mexico.
 Regardless of its obscure nature, the taco isn’t likely an ancient dish, it’s probably a product of the industrial revolution, when culinary traditions from throughout Mexico merged in major cities, creating a popular food culture that has continued to evolve today.

 Lebanese immigrants to Mexico brought the vertical rotisseries they used to cook lamb for shawarma.
 The children of those immigrants used that tool to cook pork with a cut pineapple on top in the 1960’s (according to Pilcher) and we now we have tacos al pastor, a dish you can find on many Tucson menus including from a cart named Polo’s at the Tohono O’odham Swapmeet on weekends to add to the (delicious) collision of cultures.